Meredith Maran: Writing career

 The follow-up to Why We Write, "Why We Write About Ourselves," was published in January 2016 by Plume.

 "The New Old Me: My Late-Life Invention," was published in March 2017 by Blue Rider Press/Penguin Random House.
 In the Washington Post, Elinor Lipman wrote, "Well-written and smart...It is lovely to see Los Angeles through the author's eyes...Her friends are bricks, her boundaries are porous, and her heart is big.
 When she muses, "Maybe I've accidentally come to exactly the right place," we reader-companions vote yes."

 From 2004-2006 Maran was Writer in Residence at UCLA.
 In 2006 she was Writer in Residence at the Mabel Dodge Luhan House in Taos.

 In an interview with TIME.com, Maran explained how and why she decided to write her memoir, My Lie.
 She explained that in 2007, a hiking acquaintance had asked if she had ever done anything she still regretted.
 Maran replied that she had accused her father of molesting her, and hadn't spoken to him for eight years.
 Maran [later] realized that the accusation wasn't true.
 Maran's hiking acquaintance said that exactly the same thing had happened to her.
 That prompted Maran to address the examples and abuses that included false accounts—and the pain and suffering inflicted on people who were innocent like her father—in order to answer the question: "How could it happen that people who never suffered such harrowing experiences would come to believe that they had?"

-In a tweet on the popular social media app Twitter Meredith stated that ”Those 2 daughters of Kavanaugh’s have that Stockholm Syndrome look.
-Wonder why.”